tobu61106f/tobu61106f.github.io/_pages/about.md

 Research Interest
 =====
-I'm working Reinforcement Learning optimally on Physics-Informed layer Neural Network.
+I'm working Deep Reinforcement Learning optimally on Physics-Informed layer Neural Network.
 Also I have non-professional experience designing PCBs layout and working with ESP32 arch.

 Topics that I'm currently interested on:
 - Deep Learning